finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartyApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     CounterpartyApi apiInstance = new CounterpartyApi(defaultClient);
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the CSAs.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the CSAs.
 Defaults to latest if not specified. try {
       ResourceListOfGetCreditSupportAnnexResponse result = apiInstance.listCreditSupportAnnexes(asAt);
       System.out.println(result);